Samuel Willhite

 Builders: Water Conditioners

 Not all water is created equal.
-“Hard water,” which contains lots of minerals like calcium and magnesium, can interfere with how well your laundry detergent works.
+“Hard water,” which contains lots of minerals like calcium and magnesium, can interfere with how well your detergent works.
 That’s where builders come in.

 Builders soften the water by binding with those minerals so the surfactants can do their job more effectively.
 They also help maintain an optimal pH level to enhance overall cleaning.